desech/studio-react/README.md

 ```

 - You can start by deleting everything in the `_export/src/stories` folder
-- Then create you first story for one of your components, for example `Foo`:
+- Then create your first story for one of your components, for example `Foo.stories.js` inside the `stories` folder:

 ```js
 import Foo from '../component/Foo.js'